 A personalized user experience

 One great thing about using Docs is that you can use add-ons to personalize how you handle your documents.
-There are infinite kinds of add-ons available, with features such as proofreading, improving SEO, creating diagrams, and many others.
+There are infinite kinds of add-ons available, such as proofreading, improving SEO, creating diagrams, and many others.

 Everything is online

 It means you don’t need to keep lots and lots of documents on your computer.
 Besides, you can carry them anywhere you go.
 Mainly because it’s possible to access Google Docs from any device, so imagine you have to edit an important document at the airport, for instance.
 You can access your Google Docs account and start writing on your cellphone.